Find a dish before you pick a place.

 Best Bites ranks the dish, Food Feed shows fresh check-ins, Daily 10 keeps the scoring loop moving, and Dish Radar leans into your taste profile instead of another generic map of places.

 The product is no longer just a rating app.
-It is a dish-first system for discovering what to order, checking the proof, understanding the nutrition context when available, and saving the spots worth repeating.
+It is a dish-first loop: see the real item, compare the score, check the menu, filter by taste, and save the meals worth repeating.

 Open a neighborhood feed of dish rankings instead of a blank search box.
 See the meal, the venue, the price band, and the score immediately.